tangyuq/skip-thoughts/README.md

 # Ported to Python 3.x
-As of 10/19/2016, the original code is translated into Python 3.x using
+As of 10/19/2016,
+* the original code is translated into Python 3.x using

     futurize --stage1 -w */*.py *.py
     futurize --stage2 -w */*.py *.py
-And added encoding parameters to numpy.load(...).
+* and added encoding parameters to numpy.load(...).

 # skip-thoughts